 One of the first things Z1 did was help to integrate the SWD community into their virtual sessions in a seamless way to enhance learning, before, during, and especially after a workshop, with the community as part of their process throughout.

-Lucía, product designer at Z1: "SWD was able to quickly pivot to virtual offerings during the lockdown due to Covid-19 because we’d already been building some of the features of their community together"
+"SWD was able to quickly pivot to virtual offerings during the lockdown due to Covid-19 because we’d already been building some of the features of their community together.”

 Data visualization is not new at all.
 As Professor of Psychology Michael Friendly points out in his book A Brief History of Data Visualization, graphical display of quantitative information has deep roots that date back to the 16th century with the creation of the first maps.
 However, doing it in a genuinely useful way has turned into a necessity for some years now.

-During this time, data collection has increased exponentially, making it more important to be able to transform it into useful information.
-“When we take data, and we make it visual—we turn it into something that others can see— we can make it more accessible and inform people in an entirely new way,” points out Cole.
+During this time, data collection has increased exponentially, making it more important to be able to transform it into useful information for many different profiles, from marketers, to UX researchers, to product managers (you can read more about how data visualization is helping product managers here) “When we take data, and we make it visual—we turn it into something that others can see— we can make it more accessible and inform people in an entirely new way,” points out Cole.
 At SWD, their goal is to help more people do precisely that: make graphs and weave them into action-inspiring stories.

 According to this CEO and bestseller author: “When you pair data visualized well with the magic of a story, this can be very powerful.
 You can get your audience to see the data and also focus their attention on the important pieces, increase understanding, and drive action.”